Duber/woffu-signer/readme.md

 ## Features
 - You can continue to check-in and out manually.
 It will only check you in or out if by the time specified in configuration you haven´t check-in/out already.
 - It won´t check you in on bank holidays or personal vacation as long as they are specified in Woffu.
+- Timezone configurable so it works all year round.

 ## Deploy
 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FDuber%2Fwoffu-signer%2Fmaster%2Fdeploy%2Fdeploy-to-azure.json)